-3.8 The permitted reserves of crushed rock for aggregate uses at quarries in North East England at 31 December 2016 were 222.5 million tonnes (Table 3.6).
-This represents a decrease in permitted reserves from 2015.
-While an extension at Kilmond Wood Quarry in County Durham (an additional 5 million tonnes of permitted reserves) and an extension at Longhoughton Quarry in Northumberland (an additional 765,000 tonnes of permitted reserves) were granted in 2016, there was a decrease in the permitted reserves in North East England as a result of sales during 2016 and a re-assessment of the reserves at Crime Rigg Quarry and Old Quarrington Quarry in County Durham.
-A large proportion of the permitted reserves of crushed rock in North East England are found at quarries in County Durham (59.1%) and Northumberland (37.3%), with the remaining reserves found at the sites in Tees Valley and Tyne and Wear (13.7%).
+3.8 The permitted reserves of crushed rock for aggregate uses at quarries in North East England at 31 December 2017 were 220.7 million tonnes (Table 3.6).
+This represents a decrease in permitted reserves from 2017.
+The decrease in reserves is not in line with sales and the reason includes a reassessment of the reserves at Marsden Quarry in South Tyneside resulting in a higher recorded reserve figure at that site.
+A large proportion of the permitted reserves of crushed rock in North East England are found at quarries in County Durham (59%) and Northumberland (37%), with the remaining reserves found at the sites in Tees Valley and Tyne and Wear (4%).